renecartaya/Design-of-Experiments-basic-tools-set/Elemental Toolbox/Readme.md

 ## Measures of Central Tendency:

- - Mean (arithmetic average)
+ - Mean (Average): Determines the central tendency of your positioning data.
- - Median
+ - Median: Useful for skewed data to understand the central position without the influence of outliers.
  - Mode

 ## Measures of Dispersion:

- - Standard Deviation
+ - Standard Deviation (SD): Measures the dispersion or variability around the mean.
- - Variance
+ - Variance: The square of the standard deviation, indicating data spread.
- - Range (Maximum - Minimum)
+ - Range (Maximum - Minimum): Difference between the maximum and minimum values.
  - Interquartile Range (IQR)

 ## Additional Statistics:

  - Count (number of observations)
  - Sum